fengxia41103/stock/docs/content/stock price.md

     <img src="images/stock%20price%20chart%20weekly.png"/>
 </figure>

-### Gain probability
+### Gain probability ranges

 <figure class="col l6 m7 s12">
     <figcaption>Stock gain probability</figcaption>
     <img src="images/stock%20price%20gain%20probability.png"/>
 </figure>

-The gain probability is to address this common question &mdash; _if I buy stock at this price, how likely I would make a positive return?_
+The gain probability range is to address this common question &mdash;
+_if I buy stock at this price, how likely I would make a positive return?_ To answer this, we create 10 ranges over 0-100%.
+Then we would use each day's price to estimate which range its probability will fall into.

 1. **percentage**: The percentage measures the total likelyhood you